 The Cuban President, Dr. Fidel Castro, has ended his week-long visit to Ethiopia after broad?

-The Cuban President, Dr. Fidel Castro, has ended his week-long visit to Ethiopia after broad discussions on strengthening military and other ties between the two countries.
+Background: The Cuban President, Dr. Fidel Castro, has ended his week-long visit to Ethiopia after broad discussions on strengthening military and other ties between the two countries.
 President Castro left for Algeria on Tuesday (September 19), having arrived in Addis Ababa on September 12 for the Fourth Anniversary celebrations of the overthrow of Emperor Haile Selassie.
 Addis Ababa Radio reported that the Cuban leader and the Ethiopian Head of State Mengistu Haile-Mariam, had held talks on social, economic and political co-operation, as well as international issues.

 SYNOPSIS: Included in Presidents Castro's Ethiopian schedule was a Victory and Rehabilitation Festival in Jijiga.
 It was an occasion for dancing and general celebration- all part of the Fourth Anniversary activities.